pabloarak/HelpCall/README.md

 Service with which you enter the information of a satellite (distance and message of the ship).
 When all 3 satellites (kenobi, skywalker and sato) are entered, the position and message of the ship are obtained.

+## Considerations

+- Rounding to 2 decimal places is considered for final calculations and comparisons.
+- The length of the message array for each satellite is the same on each of them.

 ## Documentation

 The mathematical method of trilateration was used to obtain the position of the ship.
 This method is used to determine the location of a point using the geometry of spheres, circles or triangles (for this case we use triangles).
 For the calculation, is used the distances between the different points.